-- Estimates of the amount of water to become available - Implementation timeframe and estimated planning level costs for - Capital investments - Operation and maintenance - Analysis of funding needs and possible funding sources - Identification of implementation entity or entities and current status of project implementation.
+- Estimates of the amount of water to become available; - Implementation timeframe and estimated planning level costs for: - Capital investments - $\circ \quad \text{Operation and maintenance} \\$ - Analysis of funding needs and possible funding sources; and, - Identification of implementation entity or entities and current status of project implementation.

-&lt;sup>1 Section 373.019(24), F.S.
+2 Section 373.019(24), F.S.

-&lt;sup>2 Section 373.019(26), F.S.
+3 Section 373.019(26), F.S.